 Missions, Goals & Measurable Outcomes

-- At least 80 percent of the juniors in the DPD will complete their program within three years.
+- At least 80 percent of the students in the BU DPD will complete their program/degree requirements within 150% of usual program length (3 years for undergraduate DPD and 2.5 years for DPD/MS).

-- At least 80 percent of the students in the DPD will achieve a GPA of 2.5 or higher at graduation.
+- At least 40 percent of the graduates of the BU DPD will apply to a DI within 12 months of graduation.

-- At least 75 percent of the graduates of the DPD who can be contacted will enter a DI within five years of completing the DPD.
+- At least 20% of the graduates of the BU DPD will enter a graduate program within 12 months of graduation.